oeb25/VectorJs/README.md

 // etc...
 ```

+## Motivation

+In the past weeks, I've wrote multiple vector classes for every single one of my games, each with a diff rent implementation.
+I needed something that was as simple as `v(2, 1).add(3)` and was easy to install.
+If you're looking for a super high performance vector library for rendering thousands of particles, this one might not be the one.
+Although if you do, [send it to me please](mailto:lvrmlbvng@gmail.com)!

 ## Misconceptions

-The source it self is written in `ES6`, but is transpiled to pure `ES5` and is ready to be requied and used without a precompiler nor transpiler.
+The source it self is written in `ES6`, but is transpiled to pure `ES5` and is ready to be required and used without a precompiler nor transpiler.

 ## Contributing